vijayvulava/geochem/_sources/24SecondLaw.md

 An isolated system consists of an ideal gas in one flask connected by a valve to a second flask containing a vacuum.
 Once the valve is opened, the gas spontaneously becomes evenly distributed between the flasks.
 Image source: [12.1 Spontaneity - Chemistry: Atoms First | OpenStax](https://openstax.org/books/chemistry-atoms-first/pages/12-1-spontaneity)
 ```

-A system's entropy ($S$) measures how spread out or how dispersed the system's energy is.
+A system's entropy ($S$) measures how spread or dispersed the system's energy is.
 The simplest interpretation of this is how spread out a system's energy is in space.
 Because the gas molecules initially confined to one side of the container are moving, they possess motional energy.
 When the barrier is removed, the motional energy of molecules will cause the molecules to spread out and occupy a larger volume.
 This dispersal of the system's motional energy causes an increase in the system's entropy.
 Just as an exothermic process favors spontaneity, spontaneity is also favored by an increase in the system's entropy.
 Whether it is the enthalpy change, the entropy change, or both, something must favor spontaneity for a process to be spontaneous.

 [What is entropy? - Jeff Phillips | TED-Ed](https://ed.ted.com/lessons/what-is-entropy-jeff-phillips)